benallfree/mampenv/README.md

 ## Overview

-mampenv is here to help you make sure that your command line is running the same version that your MAMP Pro sites running.
+mampenv is here to help you make sure that your command line is running the same version that your MAMP Pro sites are running.

-Simply put a `.phpversion` file in the root of your folder and have the peace of mind of knowing that your PHP version on the command line matches the version MAMP Pro is running for your site.
-All from a code repository kept in your local `.mampenv` folder.
+Put a `.phpversion` file in the root of your folder and have the peace of mind of knowing that your PHP CLI version matches the version MAMP Pro is running for your site.

 ### Key features:

  * Inspired by [phpenv](https://github.com/phpenv/phpenv) and [rbenv](https://github.com/sstephenson/rbenv)
- * Run MAMP-supporeted PHP versions directly from the command line
+ * Run MAMP-supported PHP versions directly from the command line
- * Support for `composer` too
+ * Run `composer` using the correct PHP version
  * Use project-specific versions of MAMP's PHP installations
  * PEAR?
 PECL?
 Oh yes, each MAMP version of PHP already has that